cusey/HadoopExamples/README.md

 Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
 Hive gives a SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
 Traditional SQL queries must be implemented in the MapReduce Java API to execute SQL applications and queries over distributed data.
 Hive provides the necessary SQL abstraction to integrate SQL-like queries (HiveQL) into the underlying Java without the need to implement queries in the low-level Java API.
 Since most data warehousing applications work with SQL-based querying languages, Hive aids portability of SQL-based applications to Hadoop

 * **Tez**

+Apache™ Tez is an extensible framework for building high performance batch and interactive data processing applications, coordinated by YARN in Apache Hadoop.
+Tez improves the MapReduce paradigm by dramatically improving its speed, while maintaining MapReduce’s ability to scale to petabytes of data.
+Important Hadoop ecosystem projects like Apache Hive and Apache Pig use Apache Tez, as do a growing number of third party data access applications developed for the broader Hadoop ecosystem.

 * **Spark**

 Apache Spark has as its architectural foundation the resilient distributed dataset (RDD), a read-only multiset of data items distributed over a cluster of machines, that is maintained in a fault-tolerant way.
 The Dataframe API was released as an abstraction on top of the RDD, followed by the Dataset API.
 In Spark 1.x, the RDD was the primary application programming interface (API), but as of Spark 2.x use of the Dataset API is encouraged even though the RDD API is not deprecated.
 The RDD technology still underlies the Dataset API.